Neural network spectral robustness under perturbations of the underlying graph

-In this study, we focus on understanding the spectral properties of a particular type of networks.
-We consider oriented graphs with two subgraphs $X$ and $Y$, each composed of $N$ nodes.
-Within both $X$ and $Y$, the intra-modular edge density is fixed to a fraction $\gamma$ (out of the possible maximum of $N^2$).
-The density of the $X$-to-$Y$ edges is fixed to a fraction $\alpha$ of the $N^2$ possible $X-Y$ connections, and the density of the $Y$-to-$X$ edges is fixed to $\beta$ of the $N^2$ possible $Y-X$ connections.
-Throughout the paper, we will use the term ``modules'' for $X$ and $Y$ (and not the more common term of ``communities,'' since the latter has been used in literature in the context where the probability of two nodes within the same community to be connected by an edge is higher than for two arbitrary nodes which are not.
-In contrast, our $\alpha, \beta$ and $\gamma$ take any values of the form $\frac{k}{N^2} \in [0,1]$, where $k$ is a positive integer $\leq N^2$ (allowing the cases $\gamma < \alpha, \beta$).
-In this setup, when $\gamma=0$ the modules are totally disconnected, and when $\gamma=1$ the modules are fully connected (\emph{cliques}).
+In this study, we focus on understanding the spectral properties of a bimodular oriented network.
+More precisely, we consider oriented graphs with two interconnected modules $X$ and $Y$, each composed of $N$ nodes.
+Within both $X$ and $Y$, the edge density is fixed to the same fraction $\gamma$ (out of the possible maximum of $N^2$).
+The density of the $X$-to-$Y$ edges is fixed to a fraction $\alpha$ of the $N^2$ possible $X$-to-$Y$ connections, and the density of the $Y$-to-$X$ edges is fixed to $\beta$ of the $N^2$ possible $Y$-to-$X$ connections.
+The parameters $\alpha, \beta$ and $\gamma$ can take any values of the form $\frac{k}{N^2} \in [0,1]$, where $k$ is an integer between zero and $N^2$ (not necessarily requiring that $\gamma > \alpha, \beta$).
+In this setup, when $\gamma=0$ the modules are totally disconnected, and when $\gamma=1$ the modules are fully connected (\emph{ cliques}).
 Most of this paper is dedicated to studying interconnected cliques.

-As discussed in Section~\ref{connectome}, this graph structure was used in previous work as a schematic architectural representation of a neural circuit.
-In the Discussion, we revisit an existing application, in which $X$ and $Y$ represent the excitatory, respectively inhibitory modules of a neural feedback loop, so that $X$ projects to $Y$ through $\alpha$ excitatory connections, and $Y$, in turn, modulates $X$ through $\beta$ feedback, inhibitory connections.
+As discussed in Section~\ref{connectome}, this graph structure was used in previous work as a schematic architectural representation of a neural circuit, in which $X$ and $Y$ represent the excitatory, respectively inhibitory modules of a neural feedback loop, so that $X$ projects to $Y$ through a fraction $\alpha$ of excitatory connections, and $Y$, in turn, modulates $X$ through a fraction $\beta$ of feedback, inhibitory connections.
 In such a circuit, the overall connectivity density may remain constant during a cognitive process such as learning, even though the network may exhibit high plasticity, and constantly inspect a variety of edge geometry combinations.
-Throughout the process, some connections may be lost, while others appear, as part of a ``synaptic probing'' process which has been empirically observed and is still being studied.
+Throughout the process, the connectivity profile is constantly remodeled, with existing connections being silenced or disappearing, while other, new connections being created or activated.